finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 # **get_all_person_access_metadata**
 > dict(str, list[AccessMetadataValue]) get_all_person_access_metadata(id_type_scope, id_type_code, code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] Get Access Metadata rules for a Person
+[EXPERIMENTAL] GetAllPersonAccessMetadata: Get Access Metadata rules for a Person

 Pass the Scope and Code of the Person identifier along with the person code parameter to retrieve the associated Access Metadata